matthieugomez/statar/README.md

 A set of R commands for Stata users built on on data.table and dplyr.

-The package can be installed via the package `devtools`
+The package can be installed via `devtools`

 ````R
 devtools::install_github("hadley/tidyr")